 11. The Aviation Museum of Kentucky is located in Lexington, a must-see for any pilot or history buff alike.
 This April will mark the museum’s 25th anniversary, and summer camps are available for children interested in learning more about aviation, culminated with a flight above the city.

 12. The Kentucky Horse Park is the ultimate family outing with outdoor grounds to explore and the International Museum of the Horse, considered the largest and most comprehensive horse museum in the world.
 See many famed Thoroughbred burial sites and life-sized memorials including Man O’ War.
 One of Lexington’s main roads, Man O’ War Boulevard, was named after this lightning-fast horse.

 14. Keeneland is one of the most beautiful sites in Kentucky to visit.
 Considered a National Historic Landmark, grounds are open for the public to peruse daily including a gift shop and southern breakfast/brunch spot, the Keeneland Track Kitchen.
-The Breeders’ Cup World Championship will take place here this year for the second time in history, November 6th-7th.
-Snag your tickets online, sale starting March 9th.
+Join in on the racing fun during their annual spring and fall meets!
+Learn more at https://www.keeneland.com/.

 15. The Arboretum is the State Botanical Garden located on University of Kentucky property and always open to the public until twilight.
 Walk the trails for a moment immersed in nature, or learn plant species with plaques sharing the scientific names at the base of native trees and shrubs.
 Beauty and education mix for a perfect family and dog friendly stroll.